pepaslabs/GlitchyTable/README.md

 However, we have introduced a bug.
 If a `UITableViewCell` scrolls all the way off-screen and gets re-used before the first asynchronous `_configureCell` call has completed, a second `_configureCell` call will be queued up in the distpatch queue.

 In the case where you have both an extremely laggy model and a user whom is scrolling very aggressively, this can result in many such calls getting queued up.
-The result is that when the `UITableView` stops scrolling, the user will the content of the cells cycle through all of the queued up populate operations, as seen in this [video](http://gfycat.com/PleasedConfusedBluejay):
+The result is that when the `UITableView` stops scrolling, the user will see the content of the cells cycle through all of the queued up populate operations.

+To demonstrate this, we increase the simulated lag in `GlitchyModel` to 1000ms and scroll very quickly, as seen in this [video](http://gfycat.com/PleasedConfusedBluejay):

 [![gif 1](http://zippy.gfycat.com/PleasedConfusedBluejay.gif)](http://gfycat.com/PleasedConfusedBluejay)